Phlanka Logo

 Single click

-Opens a large preview dialog showing the material name, category, and a full-size preview image.
-Close the preview to return to the list.
+Opens a large preview dialog with the material name, category, and full-size preview image.

 Double click